MicrosoftDocs/win32/desktop-src/AD/name-formats-for-unique-spns.md

 Another example of a replicable service is one that provides services to an entire domain.
-In this case, the "&lt;service name&gt;" component is the DNS name of the domain being served.
+In this case, the "<service name&gt;" component is the DNS name of the domain being served.
 A Kerberos KDC is an example of this type of replicable service.

-Be aware that if the DNS name of a computer changes, the system updates the "&lt;host&gt;" element for all registered SPNs for that host in the forest.
+Be aware that if the DNS name of a computer changes, the system updates the "<host&gt;" element for all registered SPNs for that host in the forest.